elmnt/grom/readme.md

 ###A starter kit for smaller web projects

+As of my most recent push, I've installed [FormHack](http://formhack.io), but haven't had a chance to update the styles.

 Some people from whom I've gotten a lot of inspiration (and code):

 Eric Meyer